Leon Cathedral of the Assumption

 Architecture of the Age of Enlightenment

 Cathedral of León was a modern building for its time, it followed the global trends while keeping and developing local traditions.
 From the outside, this cathedral leaves a somewhat weighty impression of a well-rooted structure where the horizontal features are prevalent over the vertical ones.

 Baroque style is easily recognized in the stature of this building.
 Nevertheless, a fresh breeze of the Age of Enlightenment is present.
 Facade and many other elements are formed in Neo-Classicism style – a style which arose in the time when independent minds searched for the spiritual values higher than the powers of the church and state.

-Other styles are visible in the eclectic architecture of cathedral as well – some influences are from the Gothic, Renaissance and Mudejar styles.
+Other styles are visible in the eclectic architecture of the cathedral as well – some influences are from the Gothic, Renaissance, and Mudejar styles.

 The rectangular ground plan is traditional for Latin America.
 Cathedral is 105.85 m long and 57.13 m wide, built from brick and stones.

 Interior of the church is ascetic, with lots of natural light.
 The lighting (and also efficient ventilation) is provided by a special roof design with 40 smaller and larger cupolas.
 The vault in the Sanctuary though is richly ornamented.

 Cathedral holds many art values, such as wooden altarpiece made by Flemish artisans and 14 paintings depicting the stations of the Way of the Cross and painted by Nicaraguan artist Antonio Sarria in the late 19th and the early 20th century.

-Nicaragua is a land of legends – and Cathedral of León is especially rich with them.
-People tell stories about the treasure hidden in secret vaults below the building, about the beheaded priest and about a snake with seven heads waiting for the end of the world – well, Nicaraguans love tales about monsters!
+Nicaragua is a land of legends – and the Cathedral of León is especially rich with them.
+People tell stories about the treasure hidden in secret vaults below the building, about the beheaded priest, and about a snake with seven heads waiting for the end of the world – well, Nicaraguans love tales about monsters!